dashevo/wallet-lib/docs/getting-started/core-concepts.md

 In some other cases, you might want to instantiate Wallet from another input such as :
 - `privateKey`: This allows managing a single privateKey/publicKey set.
 Therefore, you will only have a single unique address to receive money.
 - `HDPublicKey`: This allows a "watch-only" mode.
 You won't be able to spend anything, but this will allow you to track and monitor in real-time the address set of this public key.
-This allows you to derivate, from a single key (shared by another user, third-party merchant), a unique unused addresses.
+This allows you to derive unique unused addresses from a single key (shared by another user, third-party merchant).

 [Learn more about instantiation documentation](/wallet/Wallet.md)